Quick answer

 Final thoughts

 You don't need to see her photo to know she's right for you.
 You need to see her deen, her values, her commitment to building a marriage.
-The photo will come — at the right moment, in the right context, on her terms.
+The photo can come — at the right moment, in the right context, on her terms.

 May Allah grant us all marriages that honor His guidance.